jjmpsp/jjmpsp.github.io/_collections/_blogposts/2019-5-5-windows-10-powershell-copy-app-to-taskbar.md

 ---
-title: Windows 10 pin program to taskbar with powershell
+title: How to pin programs to taskbar with powershell in Windows 10 or Windows Server 2012+
 tags:
 - windows
 - pin